 Since the major ingredients of flan are boiled milk or dairy, which means that cooking will kill the bacteria that spoils food, your flan won’t go bad for many days if stored properly in the fridge.
 Moreover, flan contains sugar, which has been used as a preservative for ages.
 If put in the freezer, the flan will be safe to eat for about one to two months, and it will retain its flavor and texture without much deterioration.

 However, it’s possible for flan to curdle, which is definitely a situation you’d like to avoid.
-In general, unless a thickening starch is present, egg-based puddings and custards can curdle if heated past 185 degrees.
-Sweet custards without starch normally thicken between 160°F and 180°F, which is significantly below the boiling point of 212°F.
+In general, egg-based puddings and custards can curdle if heated past 185 degrees F. Sweet custards without starch normally thicken between 160°F and 180°F.

-If you go above that threshold, the egg proteins lose their form and can no longer hold liquid, so a baked custard, such as crème caramel, would appear curdled and runny, and a stirred custard sauce, such as Crème Anglaise, may contain particles of scrambled egg.
+If you go above that, the egg proteins lose their form and can no longer hold liquid, so a baked cream would appear curdled and runny, and a stirred custard sauce may look like cottage cheese with an eggy taste.

 If the curdling hasn’t gone too far, you may be able to fix it by blending the mixture with a hand mixer.